JetBrains/Qodana/topics/qodana-ide-plugin.md

 </step>
 <step>
-On the <menupath>Link Project with Qodana Cloud</menupath> window, select the Qodana Cloud project you would like to link your local project with, and then click <menupath>Apply</menupath>.
+On the <menupath>Link Project with Qodana Cloud</menupath> window, select the Qodana Cloud project you would like to link your local project with, and then click <menupath>Apply</menupath> If necessary, you can create a new project that your local project will be linked to.

 <img src="ide-plugin-linking-2.png" dark-src="ide-plugin-linking-2_dark.png" width="594" alt="The link project with Qodana Cloud window" border-effect="line"/>